 We can use the “Export Errors” button at the bottom of the screen to download a CSV of all the rows which had errors, along with the reason for the error.

-When you add more data to you dataset (either updating or replacing) through the UI or using a script generated by the “Automate This” button at the bottom of the screen, the data transformation you just created will be automatically applied to your incoming data.
+When you add more data to your dataset (either updating or replacing) through this user interface, or using a script generated by the “Automate This” button at the bottom of the screen (which interacts with the Socrata Data Management API), the data transformation you just created will be automatically applied to your incoming data.

-It’s important to note that if you use the legacy Publisher API, data transformations will not take place.
-Because it is an asynchronous, transactional process, you will likely want to use the legacy API if your changes to the data are frequent, well-formed, and don’t need to be transformed.
+Note: It’s important to understand that if you use any method to update a dataset other than the Socrata Data Management Experience or the Socrata Data Management API—such as DataSync, the Socrata Writer in FME, or a library that interacts with the Socrata Publisher API—data transformations will not take place.
+Because it is an asynchronous, transactional process, you may want to use a separate API like the Socrata Publisher API if your changes to the data are frequent, well-formed, and don’t need to be transformed.

 You can see other articles on specific transformations here: